Lantzify/auto-block-list/README.md

 ## Issues

-If you find any issues with the package feel free to raise a issue!
+If you find any issues with the package feel free to raise an issue!

 ## Screenshots
 ![Demo](assets/demo.gif "Demo")